 Memorial contributions are suggested to the Ministry of Carver Baptist Bible College or the Lee’s Summit Bible Church and may be sent in care of the funeral home.

 Online condolences may be sent to the family at www.stanley-dickeyfuneralhome.com

 Arrangements: Stanley-Dickey Funeral Home, 203 N. Armstrong, Pleasant Hill, Missouri 64080 (816) 540-5550

-To send flowers to Rev. Dean M. Chasteen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Dean M. Chasteen, please visit our floral store.